vernak2539/express-less-middleware/README.md

 var http         = require( 'http' );
 var express      = require( 'express' );
 var app          = express();

+// this assumes that the publicly available folder is on the same directory level
+// as the file that starts your express server var lessCompiler = require( 'express-less-middleware' )();

+// if that's not the case, initialize it with the path to your public/client-side folder
+// the path should be relative to the directory where the file that starts your express server is
-var lessCompiler = require( 'express-less-middleware' );
+// ex) var lessCompiler = require( 'express-less-middleware' )( '../path/to/public/folder' );

-// everything else that has to do with configuring
+// ....everything else that has to do with configuring

 // you should only use this when developing.
 Not meant for production app.configure( 'dev', function() {